morganesque/ghijklmno/src/jekyll/_posts/2011-04-13-magic-conspiracy-theories.markdown

 <p><a href="/img/2011/04/magic.019.png"><img title="Father Christmas" src="/img/2011/04/magic.019.png" alt="Father Christmas" width="100%" /></a></p>

 <p>I should point out at this point that I am actually part of a global conspiracy.
-It involves millions of people world-wide and it's purpose is to induce a belief in magic into a large proportion of the population.
+It involves millions of people world-wide and it&#8217;s purpose is to induce a belief in magic into a large proportion of the population.
 This is done through encouragement of mis-understandings and the occasional use of down-right lies.
 You could say it is a MAGICAL CONSPIRACY!</p>

 <p><a href="/img/2011/04/magic.020.png"><img title="The End" src="/img/2011/04/magic.020.png" alt="The End" width="100%" /></a></p>

 <p>So perhaps magic and conspiracy theories are OK... as a source of entertainment.</p>

-<p>And that's the end of my talk.
+<p>And that&#8217;s the end of my talk.
 Like a swiss cheese produced from under a fez, it is from my head and most definitely full of holes.
 But I hope it was a source of some entertainment too.
 Thanks.</p>

 <p><em>(I have heavily tidied up the end there.
 In reality I think I pulled a funny face, mumbled something about that being it, and quickly handed back the mike.
 Oh well, it was my first time.
 Maybe I'll have another go one day).</em></p>